Killing of Angelo Quinto: Incident and death

-Investigation
+Investigation and legal proceedings

 Quinto's family filed a wrongful death claim with civil rights attorney John Burris on February 18, 2021.
 It is stated in the claim that Angelo had been "suffering from anxiety, depression, and paranoia for the previous few months" and that before police arrived, "he had already started to calm down".
 The police denied using excessive force.
 A county pathologist stated at the coroner's inquest that Modafinil, which is used to treat narcolepsy, was found in Quinto's system, and said the cause of death was excited delirium syndrome.
 An autopsy ordered by Quinto's family determined he died from asphyxiation.

-Reaction
+Lawsuit settlement

+On May 16, 2024, the Antioch City Council led by Mayor (at-large) Lamar Thorpe approved the $7.5-million settlement based on a Quinto Family lawsuit.
+The councillors noted the advice of the California Affiliated Risk Management Authority, insurance authorities and the Municipal Pooling Authority.

+Aftermath

 A rally was held at the Antioch Police Department on June 23, 2021.

 On September 30, 2021, California Governor Gavin Newsom signed eight police reform bills into law.
 One of them, Assembly Bill 490 or Angelo's Law, bans restraint tactics and face-down holds that could cause asphyxiation.

+On October 10, 2023, Newsom also signed a bill prohibiting excited delirium as a valid diagnosis or cause of death.